uma-pi1/kge/README.md

 The framework is operated by the use of configuration files which make certain specifications for different jobs.
 The file [config-default.yaml](kge/config-default.yaml) contains the default configurations.
 Further, different models have specific configuration files and every Job can be adapted as desired with the additional configuration files.

 #### Default Configurations
-The following configuration categories categories are specified in the default configurations (for more, see: comments in [kge](kge/config-default.yaml)):
+The following configuration categories are specified in the default configurations (for more, see: comments in [kge](kge/config-default.yaml)):
 - Job: Configurations for the Job type and the device on which the job is ran.
 - dataset: Configurations for the dataset which is used.
 - model: Configurations for specific models (made in the specific model configuration files).